Giathi-Daniel/Giathi-Daniel/README.md

   I'm a passionate Fullstack Developer with experience in both frontend and backend development.
 I've worked on various freelance projects, building dynamic and scalable web      applications.
 </p>
 <p>
   I am always open to collaborating on open-source projects and contributing to the developer community.
-If you're interested in working together or want to chat, please reach out via my social profiles.
+If you're interested in working together, please reach out via my social profiles.
 </p>